 (3) Subsection (2) does not affect the liability of any person who has, after the bankruptcy, represented himself or knowingly suffered himself to be represented as a partner of the bankrupt.

-[Section 49 amended by No. 19 of 2010 s.
+[Section 49 amended: No. 19 of 2010 s.
 51.]

 50. Application of partnership property